-OdataLink provides the data as an OData feeds with are naturally hierarchical or nested in nature.
+OdataLink provides the data as an OData feeds which are naturally hierarchical or nested in nature.

-In Power Query only the header (first level records) are displayed by default.
-For example if you are wanting to extract invoices, only the Invoice date and and invoice number etc will be returned and the invoice lines will be missing.
+In Power Query, only the header (first level records) are displayed by default.
+For example, if you are wanting to extract invoices, only the Invoice date, invoice number, etc. will be returned and the invoice lines will be missing.
 In order to view those nested fields they first need to be expanded in Power Query.
 This article goes through how to make those missing fields visible.

 However, there are some specialised fields that are more complex and provide data as either records or tables.